 May 24 @ 6:00

 I was awoken by Devon, who had gone to find breakfast and returned with a hot tea for me.
 We packed up our stuff and headed for customs.
 Taiwan offers (depending on your country of residence) a “visa on arrival” for a stay of 30 days or less.
 The best time to go through immigration is apparently at 6am.
-The only people around were us two, a janitor, and one guy at the very end of the room who stamped our passports.
+The only people around us were a janitor and the guy at who stamped our passports.
 After we were out of the terminal, we took some time to freshen up, brush teeth, etc. Next we paid to store our bags for the afternoon (about $15) and bought bus tickets to downtown Taipei (about $6 for the one-way trip).
 We chose the #1960 route which would drop us off at Taipei City Hall.
 From there the plan was to walk to Taipei 101 for some sightseeing.
 We didn’t bother buying new sim cards since it seemed like a lot of places in Taipei had free wifi.

 Taipei 101 doesn’t open until 11am, so we walked around to kill some time.
 Across the street from Taipei 101 is ATT 4 Fun shopping mall, where a few stores and restaurants were beginning to open for the day.
-One of my silly traditions is trying McDonald’s in other countries — don’t you judge me!
-(The “Egg McMuffin with Vegetables” turned out to be just a standard McDonald’s egg with lettuce and tomato.
-Nothing spectacular, but that’s Mickey D’s for you.)
+One of my silly traditions is trying McDonald’s in other countries — the “Egg McMuffin with Vegetables” turned out to be just a standard McDonald’s egg with lettuce and tomato.

 We strolled into Taipei 101 and hit the counter to purchase tickets for the observation deck.
 Since it had just opened, there was no line to get tickets or wait to get in the building.
 The entrance fee was $15 for adults.
 Around the ticket counter is a gift shop with tons of souvenirs and merchandise, if you don’t have time to visit the top and want to just buy something to say you were there.